Phileosopher/commonplace/people-conflicts.md

 5. Patiently avoid submitting to [anger](mind-feelings-anger.md) through all of it, which usually requires ignoring the need to be [important](influence.md).

 These skills are challenging to master, mostly because they *require* experience with difficult people to finesse them.
 Nobody likes pain, so the only qualified conflict-managers are either constantly seeking conflict, [grew up](people-family.md) around it, or have [worked professionally](jobs-specialization.md) around difficult people.

+APPLICATION: If you can easily influence someone toward your views, someone else can easily influence them away.
+The strongest people are also the ones who tend to disagree the most, and that's a critical part of selecting a [good leader](groups-small.md) to prevent an organization from becoming a [bad system](mgmt-badsystems.md).

 Skillful negotiators validate others' [feelings](mind-feelings.md), but don't give in to harsh demands or permit them to control an argument.
 To create [results](results.md), they often employ [fear](mind-feelings-fear.md) for short-term effects and [love](people-love.md) for long-term solutions.